ese5160/final-project-a07g-a14g-t12-andrew-and-kiet/A07G_README.md

 * HRS 13 - One motor shall be used to perform a rotation of the dispensing mechanism.
 The motor shall have enough torque to move the mechanism
 * HRS 14 - One Peristaltic Liquid Pump shall be used to pump the water from the tank to the dog food while guaranteeing food safety.
 * HRS 15 - One motor driver shall be used to control the direction and torque for the motor and pump
-* HRS 16 - Status LEDs shall be used to turn on/off showing different device status.
+* HRS 16 - An RTC module shall be used to trigger peridiodic tasks

 Power:

-* HRS 17 - The system shall draw power from one power jack with power regulation for the MCU, power rails for motor/pumps, and peripherals.
-Bare necessities shall be powered by USB-C.
+* HRS 17 - The system shall draw power from one power jack with power regulation for the MCU, power rails for motor/pumps, and peripherals and option to use USB-PD to power.
+One simple switch shall be used to turn on the system.

 Additional features:

-* HRS 18 - A dog request button shall be used for the dog (trained) to press on to request food or attention.
+* HRS 18 - A dog request button shall be used for the dog (trained) to press on to request food.
 The button shall have a diameter of 100mm to make it easy to press
 * HRS 19 - A camera module shall take a picture of the dog, controlled by RP2040.
 * HRS 20 - An audio module including RP2040, amplifier, speaker shall be used to play the recorded audio such as calling the dog.
-* HRS 21 - Supplemental lighting shall be availible and controlled by the RP2040.

-### Software Requirement Specification
+# Software Requirement Specification

-#### SRS-01: Device Initialization
+**SRS-01: Device Initialization**

 * Upon power-up, initializes all sensor and actuator tasks.
 * Establishes secure Wi-Fi connection within 60 seconds using the Wi-Fi Task.